The 5 Best POS Systems for Restaurants in 2024

 Lightspeed Restaurant is the best POS system for restaurants looking to increase customer loyalty, thanks to its range of integrated marketing features.

 You’ll get access to email and SMS marketing, loyalty programs, and automated marketing, all of which can entice customers to return.
+It’s got far more built-in loyalty and marketing features than rival Clover.

 There’s also an optional Order Anywhere feature, which allows you to give your customers more ways to order, such as online, or via a QR code.
 These tools can help create a loyal customer base and contribute to growth.